-V. CONCLUSION AND OUTLOOK
+V. OUTLOOK

 The way spectrum is regulated is currently under review.
 Many frequency bands are often under-utilized, because of mismatched regulatory decisions.
 Adaptive radios, also referred to as cognitive radios, will help to improve spectrum utilization.
 Policies that assist the dynamic adaptation of medium access control protocols have been discussed in this paper.
 The 802.11e channel access protocol has been specified in a machine understandable policy language, which can be used by cognitive radios.
-This specification is also applicable to the distributed medium access of 802.11.